 L4R Privacy Policy

+Last Updated February 19, 2020

-This Privacy Policy describes how and when L4R, LLC (“L4R” or, the “Company”) collects, uses, and shares your information when you use L4R, including our mobile applications and websites (the "Services").
-L4R receives your information through our mobile applications, websites, email notifications, and other interactions with our Services.
+This Privacy Policy describes how and when L4R LLC (“L4R” or the “Company”) collects, uses, and shares your information when you use our mobile applications and websites (the "Services").
+L4R collects your information through our mobile applications, websites, email notifications, and your other interactions with our Services.
 When using any of our Services you consent to the gathering, transfer, alteration, storage, disclosure and other uses of your information as described in this Privacy Policy.
 Irrespective of which country you reside in or supply information from, you authorize L4R to use your information in the United States and any other country where L4R operates.

 Information Collection and Use

+Creating a L4R Account and Profile Information: When you create a L4R account, you must provide access credentials either in the form of your username and password or by authentication using another service, such as Facebook and Google.
+You must also provide information that personally identifies you, including your name, cell phone number, email address, gender and date of birth (“Registration Data”).
+If you are a vendor on the Services, you must provide your business entity’s name, billing address, shipping address, and store address mailing address, phone number, email address, DUNS number and bank account information (account number and routing number) (“Business Registration Data”).

+You may optionally provide us with additional personally identifying information, including a short bio, profile picture, other photos, phone number, credit card, videos and written material (together with Registration Data or Business Registration Data, as applicable, “Personal Information”).
+If you create your L4R account by connecting through another service, we may include information from that connected account to the Personal Information we collect about you.
+You may update or modify your Personal Information and Contact Information at any time.
+Certain Personal Information must be publicly visible on your profile page on the Services (“Profile Information”).
+Other Personal Information is optionally visible on your profile page (“Optional Profile Information”), and you can control the Optional Profile Information you share with other users of the Services on your profile page.

+Contact Information: When you create a L4R account, you must also provide contact information, such as email address, phone number, or physical address (“Contact Information”).
+In addition to using your Contact Information to create your account, we may use this information to send you information about our Services, respond to your requests and facilitate your use of the Services.
+We may use the Contact Information (such as your phone number or email address) to help connect you with other L4R users, even if that information is not publicly displayed.
+Some Contact Information may be required in order to use certain Services.

-We use your personal information to help us efficiently operate the Service, to contact you in connection with your transactions and other activities on the Service (including, but not limited to, confirmation emails or important news that could affect your relationship with the Company), and to forward messages to you from other Service users.
+We also use your Contact Information or Personal Information to help us efficiently operate the Service, to contact you in connection with your transactions and other activities on the Service (including, but not limited to, confirmation emails or important news that could affect your relationship with the Company), and to forward messages to you from other Service users.
 These types of communications are known as "Operational Communications."
 In some cases, Operational Communications may also contain commercial messages, such as banner ads and special offers.
 By registering with the Company, you agree to receive Operational Communications.

-Creating a L4R Account and Profile Information: When you create a L4R account, you must provide access credentials either in the form of your user name and password or by authentication using another service, such as Facebook and Google.
-You must also provide your name, address and date of birth.
-You may optionally provide us with additional profile information, including a short bio, profile picture, other photos, phone number, credit card, videos and written material.
-If you create your L4R account by connecting through another service, we may use information from that connected account to help complete your L4R profile.
-You may update or modify your profile information and contact information at any time.
-Profile information is available publicly on our Services, such as on your profile page.

-Contact Information: In addition to using your contact information to create your account, we may use this information to send you information about our Services, respond to your requests and facilitate your use of the Services.
-We may use the contact information (such as your phone number or email address) to help connect you with other L4R users, even if that information is not publicly displayed.
-Some contact information may be required in order to use certain Services.